google-research/tnco/README.md

 tn, res = opt.optimize(tn, betas=(0, 100), n_steps=100, n_runs=8)
 ```

-Multiple formats are supported; see `tnco.app.load_tn` for further details.
+Multiple input formats are supported; see `tnco.app.load_tn` for further details.
 For
 a more detailed example, see
 [examples/Optimization.ipynb](examples/Optimization.ipynb).